Analytic Microlocal Bohr-Sommerfeld Expansions: Acknowledgments

 \section{Acknowledgments}

-This work was conducted within the France 2030 framework programme, Centre Henri Lebesgue ANR-11-LABX-0020-01.
-The author is very grateful to San Vũ Ng\d{o}c, his main thesis supervisor, for the weekly discussions, support in writing, and proofreading of the article.
+This work was conducted within the France 2030 framework programme, Centre Henri Lebesgue ANR-11-LABX-0020-01 and the author was financed by the AMX grant of \'Ecole polytechnique.
+The author is very grateful to San Vũ Ng\d{o}c, his main thesis supervisor, for weekly discussions, support in writing, and proofreading of the article.
 The author is also indebted to Yannick Guedes Bonthonneau, his co-supervisor, for his careful proofreading and many pieces of advice on the writing of the article.
+The author also would like to warmly thank the anonymous referee at \emph{Journal of Spectral Theory} for his very constructive remarks which allowed to improve the quality of the paper.
+The author also wishes to thank Michael Hitrik and Martin Vogel for their careful reading of his Ph.D. dissertation, in which an earlier version of this paper appeared, and for their constructive remarks.